Rawi Hage: Writing

 His second novel, Cockroach, was published in 2008 and was also shortlisted for the Giller Prize, the Governor General's Award and the Rogers Writers' Trust Fiction Prize.
 He was the winner of the Hugh MacLennan Prize for Fiction in 2008 and 2012 for his books Cockroach and Carnival, respectively.

 In August 2013, he was named Vancouver Public Library's ninth writer in residence.

 His 2018 novel Beirut Hellfire Society was named as a longlisted nominee for the Giller Prize, and a shortlisted finalist for both the Rogers Writers' Trust Fiction Prize and the Governor General's Award for English-language fiction.

 In 2019 he won the Writers' Trust Engel/Findley Award from the Writers' Trust of Canada.

-His 2022 novel Stray Dogs earned him his fourth Giller Prize nomination.
+His 2022 collection of short stories, Stray Dogs, earned him his fourth Giller Prize nomination.

 Awards and honours

 In addition to the awards listed below, Sophie Voillot's translation of De Niro's Game was shortlisted for the 2008 Cole Foundation Prize for Translation.